zwplayer Subtitle Usage Guide

 1. Overview

-Subtitles are used for playing recorded files, displaying text content of the video file's audio track. zwplayer supports presenting two subtitle tracks simultaneously (dual subtitle feature), providing users with a more flexible subtitle viewing experience.
+Subtitles are used for the playback of recorded files, displaying the text content of the audio track of the video file. zwplayer supports displaying two subtitle tracks simultaneously (dual subtitle feature), providing users with a more flexible subtitle viewing experience.

 Subtitle Display Example

-The image below shows the effect of zwplayer presenting dual subtitles simultaneously:
+The image below demonstrates the effect of zwplayer displaying dual subtitles simultaneously:

 Subtitle Control Example

-Users can enable or disable either subtitle track through the "CC" menu on the player control bar:
+Users can enable or disable any subtitle track via the “CC” menu on the player control bar:

 2. Adding Subtitles